 Purposes of Rearing Chicken

-The main purposes of keeping chickens among respondents in Borama district were similar across urban and rural villages, with the majority keeping chickens primarily for sale, 73.1% in urban and 71.9% in rural areas resulting in an overall 72.5%.
+The main purposes of rearing chickens among respondents in Borama district were similar across urban and rural villages, with the majority keeping chickens primarily for sale, 73.1% in urban and 71.9% in rural areas resulting in an overall 72.5%.
 This difference was not statistically significant (p = 0.91).
 Home consumption was the second most common purpose, reported by about 20% of respondents in both settings, while stock replacement was the least cited purpose, around 6-8% overall.
 Regarding the purposes for eggs, significant differences were observed (p = 0.006).
 A larger proportion of rural respondents (75.0%) kept eggs primarily for hatching compared to 49.3% in urban villages.
 Conversely, more urban respondents (37.3%) kept eggs for sale compared to only 21.9% in rural areas.
 Home consumption of eggs was low overall but higher in urban (13.4%) than rural (3.1%) settings.

 The predominance of chicken rearing for sale in both urban and rural settings aligns with findings by Mohamed et al. (2016) and Abdi-Soojeede and Funwie (2022), who reported that small-scale poultry production in Somali and Somaliland regions largely serves income generation and livelihood diversification purposes.
 The similar proportions in urban and rural villages suggest that commercial motives are widespread irrespective of location, reflecting the importance of poultry as a cash source in both contexts.
 However, the significant rural preference for hatching eggs indicates a stronger emphasis on flock replenishment and sustainable production in rural areas, which may be linked to limited access to external stock and a desire to maintain self-sufficiency, as noted by Mohamed et al. (2023) in their local poultry value chain analysis in Somaliland.
 This contrasts with urban producers who are more likely to sell eggs, possibly due to better market access and higher demand in urban markets (Warsame & Turyasingura, 2022).